 The Community on Students who Experienced Foster Care or Homelessness is currently recruiting members to fill key leadership positions.
 If you are interested in participating please contact one of the co-chairs at their email below.
-Attend the 2015 NASPA Conference in New Orleans and look for the sub-community kick off gathering!
+Attend the 2018 NASPA Conference in Philidephia for the 100th Anniversay!
+Also look for our sub-community kick off gathering!
 More informtion to come...

 Marcy Stidum, LCSW, MPA, Kennesaw State University

 Sara I. Gamez Ed.D., California State Polytechnic University-Pomona

 - California College Pathways - Resources for Campus Professionals.
 This initiative by the Walter S. Johnson Foundation presents information and resources for Campus Professionals, Foster Youth Scholars, Supportive Adults, and those wanting to Get Involved.
 Their website is an exceptional source of advocacy, practice, and policy information targeting young adults in and from foster care.

 - Improving Higher Education Outcomes for Young Adults in Foster Care: Readings, Resources, Program Links, Casey Family Programs, Seattle, WA.
 This continuously updated listing of readings, resources, research, and program exemplars provides a wide array of information for practitioners, policymakers, and advocates to advance their work.
 Hyperlinks are provided for all listings.

 - WMU President John Dunn speaking at Fostering Success Michigan's (FSM) 3rd Annual Summit (2014).
 Western Michigan University, Kalamazoo, MI, video.
 Western Michigan University president John Dunn speaks on how the University came to prioritize improved attention to the support needs of students coming from foster care.
 The establishment of the Seita Scholars Program and the statewide Fostering Success Michigan initiative resulted from Dr. Dunn's commitment.